Medical Displays for Surgical Systems & OR Integrators

 Continuous operation during procedures

-Displays must remain stable during long cases, minimizing unexpected behavior during video switching, mode changes, or brightness adjustments.
+Displays should remain stable through long procedures, minimizing unexpected behavior during source switching, mode changes, and brightness adjustment.

-Integration tip: define display behavior in your system spec (startup state, last-memory behavior, OSD lock policy).
+Integration tip: define startup state, last-memory behavior, and OSD lock policy early.

 Mounting, access, and cleaning constraints